 If you are the kind who wouldn’t want to let the stock market fluctuations eat away your hard earned savings, then you should adopt a conservative mode of investment.
 On the other hand, if you happen to be a crackerjack in riding the lows and highs of market and making the most of it, then stock market is your thing.

-Try to make the best of investments by putting your money in tax saving avenues such as National Pension Scheme (NPS), provident fund, ELSS mutual funds and so forth.
+Try to make the best of investments by putting your money in tax saving investments such as National Pension Scheme (NPS), provident fund, ELSS mutual funds and so forth.

 No one learns swimming without stepping into water.
-So if you want toto grow your money and become rich, you too have to put your fear aside and start investing.
+So if you want to grow your money and become rich, you too have to put your fear aside and start investing.

 If you’re a little dicey about your own financial goals and priorities, you better take professional help or consult to someone close who’s good with numbers and who has set an example of making money with wise investments.
 Let a financial advisor take a look into your finances and suggest investments that suits your needs and appetite.
 It might help you figure out an investment strategy.